We Are Lice Removal Specialists and We Care About You!

 - Safe House–Denver, Colorado

-We are proud of our lice technicians who give back to the community.
+We are proud of our technicians who give back to their communities:

 Christina volunteers at La Ventana De Los Cielos Foundation in Homestead, Florida.
 The organization helps children and teenagers with special abilities to enjoy a better lifestyle.

 Sean in Tampa, Florida volunteers at the Salvation Army.
 Here he is helping to feed dinner to 180 people.